 In the Cambridge Proficiency Exam both the Reading and Use of English are combined in a single exam.
 The total time for the exam is 1 hour 30 minutes.
 However, they are marked separately and the answer sheet lists the question tasks from 1 to 7.
 In total the exam contains about 3000 words in texts.

-Use of English starts the paper and there are four exercises listed from 1-4.
+Use of English starts the exam and there are four exercises listed from 1-4.
 The Reading tasks are listed as questions 5-7.

 Number of Questions